catekat16/ezTippin/README.md

 <img src='http://g.recordit.co/lEIIJqeXeT.gif' title='Video Walkthrough' width='250' alt='Video Walkthrough' />

 ## Challenges: Changing the color of a selected segment
-1) - change color of highlighted portion of selected segment on segmentedControl to match blue gradient background of bill amount area - sortof
+1) - change color of highlighted portion of selected segment on segmentedControl to match blue gradient background of bill amount area
-        - did calculations to determine what color of particular segment should be based on x position across gradient,                 divided segments into halves as middle color matches the most
+        - determined what color of particular segment should be based on x position across gradient
-                - (for example, for top half of gradient, leftmost would be blue and top right corner would be blue +                           width/(width + height) * (white - blue))
-                - then the color of segment n would be leftmost color + 1/14 of the color difference between the rightmost                       color and the leftmost color
-                - ^ do above calculations for each r, g, b value
-        - split each segment into halves for optimal color matching by middle color
-        - big challenge, hacky code to resolve compatibility issue of iOS12 of not having the segmentedControl method of                changing the color of a particular segment: "As of iOS 13b3, there is now a selectedSegmentTintColor on                        UISegmentedControl."
+        - hacky code to resolve compatibility issue of iOS12 of not having a selectedSegmentTintColor method on                        UISegmentedControl
-        - discovered that compiler is reallyyy slow in type-checking complex expressions in reasonable time
-        - really hard to change default settings of segmentedControl, but finally did it!

 GIF created with [LiceCap](http://www.cockos.com/licecap/).